-It’s a rarity that I make declarative statements, so take note: A whole house humidifier is THE BEST investment you can make for a winter in Indianapolis.
+It’s a rarity that I make declarative statements, so take note: A whole house furnace humidifier is THE BEST investment you can make for a winter in Indianapolis.

-The three reasons a whole house humidifier will be the best investment you make this winter are:
+The three reasons a whole house furnace humidifier will be the best investment you make this winter are:

 One of the biggest factors in why we get sick more often in the winter is due to lack of humidification.
 How’s that?
 It’s science.
 Low levels of humidity dry out your nasal membranes making your nose more susceptible to infections and bleeding.
 Further, low humidity levels are linked to speedier transmission and progression of airborne viruses.